User: Pass: User type:

-The Government in Turkey
+The Government and Political System in Turkey

 Turkey is a parliamentary representative democracy, which has a strong tradition of secularism.
 The President is the head of state but he plays a largely ceremonial role.
 The President is elected by the unicameral parliament, the Grand National Assembly of Turkey, but is not required to be one of its members.
 The Prime Minister is usually the head of the party that has won the elections and is elected by the parliament through a vote of confidence in his government.